EXCLUSIVE-Central banks agree new rules for FX market conduct

 "FX market participants are advised to apply the global 'high-level principles' set out in this document to the FX market as it evolves, including with respect to new FX products, processes and technologies," the document, dated March 12, said.

-Two years of regulatory investigations that have led to several billion dollars in fines for banks have quashed the constant chatter of a market traditionally keen on relationship-building by phone, in bars and over electronic chats.
+Two years of regulatory investigations that have led to several billion in fines for banks have quashed the constant chatter of a market traditionally keen on relationship-building and conversations on phones, in bars and over electronic chats.

-Fining banks late last year, authorities said dealers had used code names to identify clients without naming them and swapped information in online chatrooms with pseudonyms such as "the 3 musketeers" and "1 team, 1 dream".

-The Bank of England, after the sacking of chief dealer Martin Mallett for what its governor said was a string of misjudgements, last month set tougher internal rules for staff who speak regularly with bond and currency traders.

-Banks have also placed limits on how dealers talk to peers, clients and the press, but many participants say they are still unclear about what is appropriate and what not and say it has decreased opportunities to make money on trading.

-The code seeks to categorise confidential information and provide more guidance on what participants can say to each other about the market, particularly around orders submitted for execution in the daily benchmark fixing sessions.
+The code seeks to categorise confidential information and provide more guidance on what dealers and participants can say to each other about the market, particularly around orders submitted for execution in daily benchmark fixing sessions.

 "FX market participants should not pass on FX Trading Information to other FX market participants that might enable those entities to anticipate the flows of a specific client or counterparty, including around a fix," it said.